TRIM: Token Reduction and Inference Modeling for Cost-Effective Language Generation: Semantic Relevance Of Words

-The importance of some terms when measuring the semantic meaning of texts is a well-documented phenomenon, particularly in English.
-A study by Zipf (1949) highlighted that "\textit{speakers tend to use more common words more frequently to reduce the cognitive and physical effort involved in communicating}"~\cite{zipf1949human}.
-Certain words, such as articles and determiners, often contribute little to the overall semantic meaning of a sentence.
-These words are frequently classified as \textit{function words}, which serve a grammatical purpose rather than adding significant content or meaning to a sentence~\cite{jurafsky2000speech,perplexity}.
+The importance of certain words in conveying semantic meaning is a well-documented phenomenon in English~\cite{zipf1949human}.
+Common words, such as articles and determiners, often contribute little to the overall meaning of a sentence.
+These are typically classified as function words, serving a grammatical role rather than adding substantial content or meaning.~\cite{jurafsky2000speech,perplexity}.
 Even though function words provide little semantic meaning, not all of them can be effectively reconstructed on the basis of context.
 Some of them, such as pronouns or quantifiers, cannot be always inferred based on context.
 For example, in the sentence \textit{"I went to the marathon in the city center"}, if we remove the function words, the sentence will be \textit{"went marathon city center"}.
-The terms "the", "to", and "in" are easily recovered based on the context, but the first pronoun could be any of the personal pronouns.
+The words "the", "to", and "in" are easily recovered based on the context, but the first pronoun could be any of the personal pronouns.

 The categorization and role of function words are clear from the English grammar and linguistic theory.
 However, few NLP studies have analyzed them regarding how they affect representation learning~\cite{kim2019nlpfunctionwords}.
-Besides, our interest in this paper lies on how easy it is for a language model to infer the function words, so then we can pre-select the best set of words to include in the instruction prompt.
-For this purpose, we propose a new algorithm based on the use of language models trained with the masking technique that allows to obtain a sorted list of the most easily inferable words based on the context.
-The algorithm focuses on calculating the difference in probability between the actual word and the next most probable word in a fixed position based on the context.
+Our interest in this paper lies on how easy it is for a language model to infer the function words based on the context, so then we can select a set of easily-inferable function words to be included in the instruction prompt.
+For this purpose, we propose a new algorithm that leverages language models trained with masking technique.
+This approach enables the sorting of an input word list (i.e. function words, stop words...) based on how easily are them inferred based on the context The algorithm focuses on calculating the difference in probability between the actual word and the alternative most probable word in a fixed position based on the context.
 This difference represents the prevalence of the actual word over the distribution of the rest of possible words.
-This means that, the bigger the difference, the less doubt a language model has about choosing that term over the rest, and, therefore, it is easily inferable based on the context.
+This means that, the bigger the difference, the less doubt a language model has about choosing that word over the rest, and, therefore, it is easily-inferable based on the context.